 For smart administrators to troubleshoot, and then resolve, network failure issues quickly, they need to assess the stability of the network and find out where the disruption has occurred.
-And yet, an even smarter administrator would conduct a network stability test before a failure to spot any errors or weak spots prior to their causing a crash.
+And yet, an even smarter administrator would conduct a network stability test before a failure to evaluate the connection strength and spot any errors or weak spots before they cause a crash.

 The definition of a network stability test can, therefore, be given as:

 The process of using programs and commands to make sure every router and other devices being used to connect an intranet to the Internet – be they behind or beyond the territorial firewall – is up and running.
 It also involves making sure all the authorized data on the network is safe – both in motion and in resting states.

 How can you test network stability?

 Several steps need to be taken when testing a network’s stability.
 They include:

 Network connectivity should never be lost; period.
 Apart from being up, it should also be fast and not prone to dropping packets.
 This can be done using three methods:

 - There are tools out there that help administrators keep track of their networks.
 One such tool is the Paessler PRTG Network Monitor (FREE TRIAL).
 This is an all-in-one network monitoring suite of programs that keep a constant eye on the connectivity between a host network and a test server like Google, for example, which aren’t expected to be down – ever.

 - If you have a grasp of even the basics of networking, you can conduct the test yourself using free tools like Ping and Tracert.
 If you don’t, keep on reading and we will show you how it is done.